How to Check IPSW Signing Status

 Here’s what you’ll want to do:

 - First you’ll want to identify the iPhone, iPad, iPod touch, or Apple TV, get the identifier product ID for the device so that you can check it against the list

-- Head to the iNeal API TSS site here (this is an unofficial site) and locate the device you are looking to check IPSW signing status for*
+- Head to the iNeal API TSS site or ipsw.me (these are both unofficial sites) and locate the device you are looking to check IPSW signing status for*

 - Now find the build number or iOS version release that coincides with what you wish to check, if the “signing” column says “YES” and is in green you can still use the IPSW, if it says “NO” it is no longer being signed and is unusable